 All providers of SSA are required to register their tenancies with the RTB.
 The registration requirements are different for SSA compared to those in the private rented sector.
 SSA requirements state that each room in a unit must be registered.
 If a room is being rented, each room is considered as a tenancy/license.
 In other words, each individual room will be treated as a dwelling.

-From 04 April 2022, a landlord is obliged to apply to the Residential Tenancies Board (RTB) to register a tenancy - or a licence in Student Specific Accommodation (SSA) - within 1 month of its commencement date and every year after this, on the anniversary of the date the tenancy began, for so long as the tenancy/SSA licence exists.
+Since 04 April 2022, a landlord is obliged to apply to the Residential Tenancies Board (RTB) to register a tenancy - or a licence in Student Specific Accommodation (SSA) - within 1 month of its commencement date and every year after this, on the anniversary of the date the tenancy began, for so long as the tenancy/SSA licence exists.
 For existing tenancies, from 04 April 2022, each year on the anniversary of the date the tenancy began, landlords must re-register that tenancy on an annual basis, for so long as the tenancy/SSA licence exists.

-For more information on Annual Registration click here.
+For more information on Annual Registration click here

 How to Register a Student Specific Accommodation Tenancy